 To help make retirement homes in Etobicoke more affordable, many seniors employ a combination of their pensions, RRSPs, CPP and other income to help pay the monthly fee while others add in the profit from the sale of their home or receive help from family members.
 Those in need of additional financial help can contact the City of Toronto’s Affordable Housing Office for assistance and additional information.

 In order to enhance seniors’ health, many Etobicoke retirement homes offer a variety of on-site exercise programs, medical administration and supervision services, physical therapy, and may provide additional care such as dental care, occupational therapy and on-site doctors or nurses, or doctors who visit the residence once or a few times a week.
 In terms of security, communities ensure their resident’s safety with call bell systems, emergency phone systems, and exterior security systems.
-Additional medical programs may be available as needed from a third-party when the level of care exceeds what the retirement community can provide and a CCAC (link) may be able to cover the associated fees.
+Additional medical programs may be available as needed from a third-party when the level of care exceeds what the retirement community can provide.

-The Mississauga Halton Community Care Access Centre, Etobicoke and York Community Care Access Centre, Alzheimer Society of Toronto, Heart and Stroke Foundation of Ontario, Multiple Sclerosis Society of Canada, and Parkinson Society of Canada are all local and nearby community organizations that can assist seniors with information and resources, and also involve them further in the wider community.
+The Mississauga Halton Local Health Integration Network, Etobicoke and York Community Local Health Integration Network, Alzheimer Society of Toronto, Heart and Stroke Foundation of Ontario, Multiple Sclerosis Society of Canada, and Parkinson Society of Canada are all local and nearby community organizations that can assist seniors with information and resources, and also involve them further in the wider community.

 For seniors interested in taking public transportation, there are three GO Stations: Mimico, Etobicoke North and Long Branch that can transport residents and visitors around the city or surrounding areas, plus a number of buses that run through Etobicoke often.